bradtraversy/support-desk/readme.md

 #### BUG: PrivateRoute never shows a Spinner

 It won't.
-When a user enters a the app on a PrivateRoute such as **/tickets** then we never actually make any reqeust to the backend to authenticate them.
+When a user enters the app on a PrivateRoute such as **/tickets** then we never actually make any reqeust to the backend to authenticate them.
 We have a user in local storage and in Redux or we don't.
 If we do have a user then we trust the user is authenticated.
 This doesn't really take any time as all we